CLSherrod/clsherrod.github.io/_posts/2026-01-19-good-person-in-a-broken-world.md

 The world may never be perfect.
 But I refuse to let it make me bitter. **I’d rather be a good person in a bad world than let the bad win.**

----
-Want more?
-Check out my other essay on [Happiness](/happiness/).
 ## Join the Community

 If you enjoy essays like this and want daily notes on slow living, fulfillment, and finding a calmer rhythm in a noisy world, you can join the community here: